sigasi/sigasi_insights/opinion/poc-a-pile-of-cores.md

 In addition to these IP cores, a set of common, syntheziable VHDL packages provides new types, utility functions, string operations or 2-D vector handling.
 Another set of simulation only packages (in VHDL-93 and VHDL-2008) was created to ease simulations and the creation of automated testbenches.
-For example a testbench tracks how many asserts were called and failed, or if all processes (stimuli and checker) have been deactivated when the testbench ends.
+For example, a testbench tracks how many asserts were called and failed, or if all processes (stimuli and checker) have been deactivated when the testbench ends.
 The results are gathered in a testbench report, which is parsed and evaluated by the Python-based infrastructure.